mikeal/ZDAG/README.md

-The entire structure you pass to be encoded by ZDAG is traversed and every string value, byte value, link, and map key are sorted and put into a delta compressed table.
+The entire structure you pass to be encoded by ZDAG is traversed and every string value, byte value, link, and map key are sorted and put into a compression table.

 This means that you can use the same map key, string, or byte value as many times over as you like and the serialization will